OpenQuadruped/spot_mini_mini/README.md

 -ar, --AutoReset    Automatically Reset Environment When Spot Falls
 ```

+### Reinformcement Learning Agent Training

+Go to `spot_bullet/src` and do `./spot_ars.py`.
+Models will be saved every `9th` episode to `spot_bullet/models/`.
+I will add some more arguments in the future to give you finer control of the heightfield mesh from the command line.

 ### Reinforcement Learning Agent Evaluation

 Go to `spot_bullet/src` and do `./spot_ars_eval.py`.
 You may also use the following optional arguments.
 Note that if you don't use the `-a` argument, no agent will be loaded, so you will be using the open-loop policy.
 For example, if you enter `149` after `-a`, you will see the first successful policy, but if you enter `2229`, you will see a much more aggressive policy.